stylianos-syrros/supervised-learning-methods-comparison/README.md

 4. **Naive Bayes**

 The experiments are implemented in Python using:

 - `scikit-learn` for kNN, SVMs and Naive Bayes
 - `TensorFlow / Keras` for the neural networks
 - `pandas` / `numpy` for data handling

-The work originally started in the context of a machine learning course, but the code here is organized and documented as a standalone project.
+The work originally started in the context of a machine learning course, but the repository is structured and documented as an independent project.

+---

 ## Datasets

-The project uses tabular datasets related to flight delays and another classification problem.
+Two main tabular datasets were used:

-- **Airline delay dataset (`airlines_delay.csv`)**
+### **Airline delay dataset (`airlines_delay.csv`)**
-  - Flight-level information (airline, origin/destination airports, delay label, etc.)
+- Contains flight-level information (airline, airports, delay labels, etc.)
 - Categorical features are encoded using `LabelEncoder`
-  - A random 1% subsample is often used for faster experimentation
+- Often a 1% subsample is used for faster experimentation

-- **Mobile / tabular dataset (`train.csv`)**
+### **Mobile/tabular dataset (`train.csv`)**
-  - A second tabular classification problem
+- A second classification dataset
-  - Used to see how the same models behave on a different feature space
+- Useful to compare model behavior across different feature spaces

-> Note: `airlines_delay.csv` is relatively large.
-In some setups it might be
+> Note: `airlines_delay.csv` is large, so it may be preferable
-> preferable to keep it outside version control and download it separately.
+> to keep it outside version control and load it locally.

+---

 ## Methods

 ### 1. k-Nearest Neighbors (kNN)

-- Implemented with scikit-learn’s `KNeighborsClassifier`
+- Implemented with `KNeighborsClassifier`
-- Experiments with different values of **K** (e.g. 1, 5, 10)
+- Tested values of K = 1, 5, 10
-- Multiple distance metrics:
+- Distance metrics:
-  - **Euclidean** distance on continuous features
+  - Euclidean for continuous variables
-  - **Cosine** / **Hamming** distance on discrete features
+  - Cosine / Hamming for categorical variables
-  - A custom distance that combines continuous and discrete parts
+  - A **hybrid custom distance** mixing Euclidean + Hamming

-For the image-style experiments (when used), each input example is represented as high-dimensional feature vectors (e.g. flattened images).

-Typical observations:
-- Performance is quite stable across different K values
-- Accuracy and F1 score often peak around intermediate values of K

-### 2. Neural Networks
+### 2. Neural Networks (MLP)

-- Implemented with `TensorFlow` / `Keras`
-- Fully-connected feed-forward networks (MLPs) with:
+- Fully connected feed-forward networks using TensorFlow/Keras
-  - 1 or 2 hidden layers
-  - Hidden layers with hundreds of neurons
-  - Activation functions such as **sigmoid** and **ReLU**
-  - `softmax` output layer for multi-class classification

-Example experiments:
-- Compare architectures such as:
+- Architectures tested:
-  - 1 hidden layer with 500 neurons
+  - 1×500 hidden layer
-  - 2 hidden layers with 500 and 200 neurons
+  - 500 → 200 two-layer networks
-- Measure accuracy on the test set and see how depth and activation functions affect performance
+- Activation functions: **sigmoid**, **ReLU**
+- Output layer: softmax

 ### 3. Support Vector Machines (SVMs)

-- Implemented with scikit-learn’s `SVC`
+- Implemented with `SVC`
-- Multi-class classification is handled with a **One-vs-Rest (OvR)** strategy
+- One-vs-Rest strategy for multi-class cases
-- Different kernel functions are tested:
+- Kernels tested:
-  - **Linear**
-  - **RBF / Gaussian**
+  - Linear
+  - RBF (Gaussian)
-  - **Cosine** (via a custom kernel or precomputed similarity)
+  - Cosine (via custom kernel)

-In practice, the Gaussian (RBF) kernel often achieves the best trade-off between accuracy and F1 score on these datasets.

 ### 4. Naive Bayes

-- Implemented as a **Gaussian Naive Bayes** classifier
+- Gaussian Naive Bayes
-- Assumes that features are conditionally independent given the class
-- Each feature is modeled with a Gaussian distribution per class

-Naive Bayes is very fast to train and works surprisingly well in some settings, although the independence assumption is quite strong.
+- Extremely fast training time
+- Performs surprisingly well on some tabular settings

+---

 ## Evaluation